Author: Jean Rabe

 Brenna is his designated love interest.
 She gets little character development — pretty much all we learn about her is that she’s a member of the governing council of Aglarond.
 But who is she?
 What does she like?
 What motivates her?
 The only answers we get are “a sorceress,” “pretty dresses,” and “not liking Thay,” respectively.
 She also serves as the not-very-bright character whom the other characters have to explain things to for the benefit of the reader, which doesn’t make her any more likeable or even make sense at all.
 What are the odds that an educated, accomplished wizard and politician would need basic things like “what’s a druid?” or “what’s a ghoul?” explained to her?

 Galvin and Brenna’s interactions make me feel like I’m watching a cheesy 1940s screwball comedy.
 You know the type: he’s kind of a demanding jerk, she’s fussy and impractical.
 He’s all “This dizzy dame is going to spoil everything!”
 She’s all “Why, I never!
 You brute!”
 They have the usual slap-slap-kiss relationship development with lots of belligerent sexual tension.
 Finally, they learn to appreciate each other, which mostly means her learning to appreciate him and him not having to change much.
-That’s our protagonists’ relationship in a nutshell, even down to the obligatory scene where he picks her up, throws her over her shoulder, and carries her off when she’s being obstreperous.
+That’s our protagonists’ relationship in a nutshell, even down to the obligatory scene where he picks her up, throws her over his shoulder, and carries her off when she’s being obstreperous.
 Their interactions feel like they belong in a black-and-white romantic comedy, but stand out as anachronistic and cheesy next to the otherwise fairly serious tone of the rest of the book.
 It’s as if the author was aiming for Much Ado About Nothing, but forgot that both characters need to be likeable and well-characterized for that story to work.
-Instead the pattern is that she acts rather dim, he behaves like a dick to her about it, and the reader loses sympathy for both of them.
+Instead the pattern is that she acts rather dim, he behaves like a dick to her for it, and the reader loses sympathy for both of them.

 Wynter, Galvin’s centaur companion, is much better.
 He’s a sensitive, clever fellow who’s conflicted about returning to his hated homeland, so right off the bat you’ve got a fair amount of material for characterization.
 Once it became clear that he was sensible, competent, and not a complete tool, I quickly started wishing he’d been the protagonist of this novel instead.
 Unfortunately he gets sidelined partway through the novel, leaving us saddled with the other two as viewpoint characters.